4k Errors: Why It's a Challenge to Edit/Upload/Play 4K without Convert

 The workaround: Update your workstation or convert 4k video

 Solution 1.
-Update your workstations.
-Below are the minimum system requirements for large-format 4k video editing systems:
+Update your hardware with capable CPU, GPU, RAM, etc. Below are the minimum system requirements for large-format 4k video editing systems:

 - CPU: Intel Xeon processor E5 v3 family, 1 CPU-12 core for minimum 4k playback and any other operations encoding.
 Optimally, we recommend 2 CPUs – 12 cores each.